adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 22 uses cut for the first time and its going to be useful in the following excercises

 task 23 was very hard the first time i tried, i did it faster now obviously

+task 24 was also tough when i started, the -V sort flag was ingrained in my brain beacsue of this one, so it was easy to do it this time